aisharahman/aisharahman.github.io/_pages/cv.md

 Professional Summary
 ======
+* Jan 2025 – Present: Graduate Research Assistant (Arizona State University)
+  * Department of Electrical, Computer and Energy Engineering
+    - Performance and Resource Optimization in Networks (PROTON) Lab.
+    -

-* Jan 2022 – Present: Graduate Research Assistant (University of New Mexico)
+* Jan 2022 – 2024: Graduate Research Assistant (University of New Mexico)
   * Department of Electrical and Computer Engineering
     - Performance and Resource Optimization in Networks (PROTON) Lab.